MusicExMachina/Call-and-Response-Song-AI/README.md

 # Call and Response Song AI
-Generating funny lyrics to call and response songs.
+Generating response lyrics to call and response songs.